2021 West Bengal post-poll violence: Major events

 In an organizational meeting of the BJP, two factions of the party clashed with each other in the presence of Dilip Ghosh and Sukanta Majumdar.
 The protesters alleged that the state BJP leadership did not come to their rescue when they were assaulted by TMC workers in post-poll violence.

+As of April 2022, at least 303 BJP workers and local leaders who left Bengal in 2021 were yet to return to their homes.
+They were waiting for state's assurances before moving back.

 Investigation

 The BJP leadership of East Burdwan had submitted a list to the police demanding the return of refugee workers of their party.
 According to police sources, most of the people mentioned in the lists, provided by the BJP in each police station in the district, have been sent back to their home.
 DSP (Headquarters) Souvik Patra said "There are many on the list who have gone out (of the state) for work.
 They works all year in the outlying states.
 They have also been included in this list.
 It is being represented as if they are not able to return home."
 Aminul Islam Khan, SDPO of South Burdwan (Sadar), said "Those who do not want to return home are also being put on the list of refugee people."

 BJP members had also brought an elderly man, who had gone to attend his grandson's initiation ceremony, to the National Human Rights Commission in Kolkata.

 BJP alleged that their workers had been tortured by TMC activists of Bhagabanpur constituency in Purba Medinipur.
 But it was later learned that in reality TMC supporters were oppressed by BJP workers under the influence of Rabindranath Maity, BJP MLA of the said constituency.
 A huge crowd attended TMC's rally in Bhagabanpur on 10 July to protest against BJP, state irrigation minister Somen Mahapatra calling it a "reign of terror".

 Frances Haugen, a former Facebook employee, revealed before the United States Senate that RSS users, groups and pages had used Facebook to spread violence and communal unrest across West Bengal by promoting anti-Muslim narratives on the platform.

 On 3 January 2022, the CBI rejected 21 cases of molestation and rape after it failed to gather enough evidence.
 But it continues to investigate 39 cases of rape and molestation, 52 cases of murder or unnatural death and has submitted 10 charge sheets for murders/unnatural deaths.
 On 28 January 2022, 7 people were sent to judicial custody for 14 days for conspiring and murdering BJP worker Manik Moitra during the post poll violence.
 The CBI had earlier filed a charge sheet against six accused in the case.